Are 10-minute Breaks Mandatory in CA?

 Employers require employers to give employees 10-minute rest periods once they work a certain number of hours.
 The rest period must consist of 10 consecutive and uninterrupted minutes.
 Here’s how many breaks an employee must receive:

-- 0 breaks if the employee works less than 3 hours and 29 minutes.
+Employee works less than 3 hours and 29 minutes

 Employers should provide employees a suitable location for their 10-minute rest periods.
 As an employee, you have the ability to waive your right to this rest break; however, your employer cannot pressure you into doing so.
 The decision must be yours and yours alone.